vkakerbeck/tbp.monty/docs/contributing/guides-for-maintainers/triage.md

 ## Assignment

 Use your judgement to assign the Pull Request to one or more **Maintainers** for review (this is the [GitHub Assignees feature](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/assigning-issues-and-pull-requests-to-other-github-users)).
+If you are the author, you _may not_ assign the Pull Request to yourself.
 Note that for RFCs, the meaning of the Assignees list is different (see [Request For Comments (RFC)](../request-for-comments-rfc.md)).

 Use your judgement to request a review for the Pull Request from one or more people (this is the [GitHub Reviewers feature](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review)).